KnightTheCoder/dojo-blog-react-tutorial-docker-compose-edition/README.md

 copy `example_website.env` for reference to the Website directory

-insert your ip/domain to REACT_APP_HOST
+insert your ip/domain to REACT_APP_DATABASE